-DfE bursary levels, eligibility (and scholarship details) for different subjects for the 2022-23 training year is expected to be published from early Oct 2021 on the DfE's 'Get into Teaching' website tab: Funding Your Training.
+DfE bursaried subjects for 2024, together with the amounts and eligibility (and any scholarships) are expected to be published from early Oct 2023 on the DfE's 'Get into Teaching' website tab: Funding & Support.
+This information will then also then be listed on the bursary tab on the secondary courses page of our WLTTA website.